tiberiuichim/presentations/volto-pluggables/slides.md

 A good example of pluggable UI in Plone is the viewlet manager.
 You declare it once, you include it in the template and it will render things inside it.

-But this is now "viewlets for Volto".
+But this is not "viewlets for Volto".
 We've been doing websites with Volto, so obviously they're not 100% essentials.
 This is about going way beyond that traditional use case.
 -->